OptimalLockdown/Covid19inEngland/docsource/Model.rst

         .. image:: img/SEIRD.png

-        which is further  influenced by contact matrix :math:`C` whose entries are the expected numbers of contacts made between different age groups in the UK as in [8].
+        which is further  influenced by contact matrix :math:`C` whose entries are the frequencies of contacts made between different age groups in the UK as in `Prem et al. (2017) <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005697>`_.
 Further we will consider:

         .. centered:: :math:`C=\alpha_{home}C_{home}+\alpha_{work}C_{work}+\alpha_{school}C_{school}+\alpha_{other}C_{other}`